Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-In four dimensions, a conformal Killing spinor is always foliating \cite{Penrose1986}, but it is not so in general in higher dimensions.
-We can nevertheless give necessary and sufficient conditions for this to happen. \begin{prop} Let $\xi^{A'}$ be a pure conformal Killing spinor on $(\mcM,g)$ with $\zeta^B = \gamma \ind{^a _{A'}^B} \nabla_a \xi^{A'}$.
+In four dimensions, a conformal Killing spinor is always geodetic \cites{Penrose1967,Penrose1986}, but it is not so in general in higher dimensions.
+We can nevertheless give necessary and sufficient conditions for this to happen. \begin{prop} Let $\xi^{A'}$ be a pure conformal Killing spinor on $(\mcM,g)$ with almost null structure $\mcN_\xi$.
+Set $\zeta^B = \frac{\sqrt{2}}{n} \gamma \ind{^a _{A'}^B} \nabla_a \xi^{A'}$.
 Then $\xi^{A'}$ satisfies